joe-p/ORA-Juice-Box/README.md

 # !!!
 WARNING: NOT TESTED !!!

 I have not tested this contract and do no plan to deploy this contract.
-This is merely a proof-of-conceept that anyone can use to build ontop of if they wish, but I take no liability.
+This is merely a proof-of-concept that anyone can use to build ontop of if they wish, but I take no liability.
 Happy to answer any questions though!

 It's also possible I am missing something fundamental and this is a terrible idea...